wini83/domoticz-syngeos/README.md

-# domoticz-airly
+# domoticz-syngeos
-A Python plugin for Domoticz to access airly api for smog data in Poland
+A Python plugin for Domoticz to access syngeos api for smog data in Poland Based on plugin lrybak/domoticz-airly

+#Plugin in development, not ready for use

 ## Installation
 * Plugin works with Domoticz stable v4.9700.
 If you face any bug please don't hesistate to report an issue.